shredtechular/myblog/_posts/2018-08-06-resurrecting-2.md

 {% include image.html file="cover.jpg" alt="Beavers stabilizing shaky house" max_width="800px" img_link=true %}

-# Running it in continuous integration asdf asdf
+# Running it in continuous integration

 At the end of part one, I created a Docker image that allowed the library to run on any system.
 The next step was to run the library in continuous integration.